Cerebellum: Comparative anatomy and evolution

 The circuits in the cerebellum are similar across all classes of vertebrates, including fish, reptiles, birds, and mammals.
 There is also an analogous brain structure in cephalopods with well-developed brains, such as octopuses.
 This has been taken as evidence that the cerebellum performs functions important to all animal species with a brain.

 There is considerable variation in the size and shape of the cerebellum in different vertebrate species.
 In amphibians, it is little developed, and in lampreys, and hagfish, the cerebellum is barely distinguishable from the brain-stem.
 Although the spinocerebellum is present in these groups, the primary structures are small, paired-nuclei corresponding to the vestibulocerebellum.
-The cerebellum is a bit larger in reptiles, considerably larger in birds, and larger yet in mammals.
+The cerebellum is a bit larger in reptiles, considerably larger in birds, and larger still in mammals.
 The large paired and convoluted lobes found in humans are typical of mammals, but the cerebellum is, in general, a single median lobe in other groups, and is either smooth or only slightly grooved.
 In mammals, the neocerebellum is the major part of the cerebellum by mass, but, in other vertebrates, it is typically the spinocerebellum.

 The cerebellum of cartilaginous and bony fishes is extraordinarily large and complex.
 In at least one important respect, it differs in internal structure from the mammalian cerebellum: The fish cerebellum does not contain discrete deep cerebellar nuclei.
 Instead, the primary targets of Purkinje cells are a distinct type of cell distributed across the cerebellar cortex, a type not seen in mammals.
 In mormyrid fish (a family of weakly electrosensitive freshwater fish), the cerebellum is considerably larger than the rest of the brain.
 The largest part of it is a special structure called the valvula, which has an unusually regular architecture and receives much of its input from the electrosensory system.